olekol33/StorageEdgeCloudSim/README.md

 ### service_rate_app
 #### Input Files
+<mark>Note: input files are to be used only when external input is required (i.e., non-synthetic dataset).
+Otherwise, disable all.</mark>

 - **devices.csv:** Defines users (devices) in the system.
 A CSV with the format `deviceName,xPos,yPos,time`. `time` is not used in the simulator.
 - **nodes.csv:** Defines edge storage nodes in the system.
 A CSV with the format `nodeName,xPos,yPos,serviceClass,capacity,serviceRate`.
 Only `nodeName,xPos,yPos` are used in the simulator.
 SECS uses the coordinated to associate each device to the nearest node. `capacity,serviceRate` are overridden in runtime.
 - **objects.csv:**: Defines the objects that can be requested by devices and stored in the nodes.
 A CSV with the format `objectName,size,locationVector,locationProbVector,class,popularityShare`.
 Only name and size are relevant.